Glasses, contact lenses or laser surgery – what's right for you?

-Small and practically invisible, contact lenses are the first alternative to glasses.
-Modern, and custom-produced contact lenses, in particular, allow for the precise correction of almost all types of vision problems.
-There are contact lenses for both near-and far-sightedness.
-The technology is now so advanced that contact lenses are available for presbyopia; these function like progressive lenses on the eye and are known as multifocal contact lenses.
+The small and practically invisible plastic lenses were the first alternative to eyeglasses.
+Modern, and custom-produced contact lenses in particular, allow for precise correction of almost all types of vision problems.
+There are contact lenses for both near and far-sightedness.
+The technology is now so advanced that contact lenses are available for presbyopia; these function like progressive lenses on the eye, they are known as multifocal contact lenses.

-Contact lenses result in only a slight magnification or reduction of the image.
-Sideways vision is also clear and is not interrupted by an edge, as can happen with some glasses.
-Contact lenses don't fog up, which can be a major factor for those in some professions – such as sailors, chefs, actors and athletes.
-Also, different vision impairments in the right and left eye can be corrected easily.
+Contact lenses result in only slight magnification or reduction of the image.
+Sideways vision is also sharp and is not interrupted by an edge, as can happen with some eyeglasses.
+Contact lenses don't fog up, which can be a major factor for some professions – such as sailors, chefs, actors and athletes.
+Also, different vision impairments in the right and left eye can easily be corrected.

 A certain degree of manual dexterity is required to put in contact lenses.
-Wearing them for too long can disrupt oxygen supply to the eye, so at the time of purchase, ask your eye care professional whether the contact lenses have good oxygen permeability.
+Wearing them too long can disrupt oxygen supply to the eye, at the time of purchase ask your optician whether the contact lenses have good oxygen permeability.
 People who suffer from dry eyes should use hard lenses.
 In general, tolerability of contact lenses varies greatly from one individual to the next, some people get used to them quickly, while others require more time.
-Contact lenses require more maintenance than glasses, this is especially important since incorrect maintenance and contamination can lead to infections.
-With multifocal contact lenses, some people have issues switching between the far and near range, or require more time to get used to this.
+Contact lenses require more maintenance than eyeglasses, this is especially important since incorrect maintenance and contamination can lead to infections.
+With multifocal contact lenses, some people have issues switching between the far and near range, or require more time to get used to it.